2027 Preakness Stakes Betting

 How To Bet On The Preakness Stakes

 Aside from the magnitude of the event, betting on the Preakness Stakes is no different than placing a wager on any other horse race.
-Horse racing fans can place wagers in-person at the race itself, simulcasting facilities around the country, or online.
+Horse racing fans can place wagers in-person at the race itself, at simulcasting facilities around the country, or online.

 1. Choose A Horse Racing Betting Site